ethereum/EIPs/EIPS/eip-X.md

 This method has the flaw that the minter has the capability to see the primes, and therefore some level of trust would need to be given that the minter would throw the values away.

-#### Powers of Tau
+#### Decentralized trusted setup
-This also has a trust factor, albeit very small.
+This inherently has a trust factor, albeit very small.
 It requires that at least one person in the party is honest.
+A fully trustless setup is preferred.
+However, further investigation may be done to potentially uncover a valid puzzle that uses a decentralized setup and has an advantage (perhaps with a lower cost or a greater leading indicator) worth the additional trust.

 ### Front running and censorship